poking123/Spring2020/Lab 1- SQL/lab1_sql.md

 ## Your assingment

-**Writing your first query**:To get started, let's run a basic SQL query to list all the customers.
-Since you are working with a large dataset, your queries will return 1000s of rows which slow down things on your machine - to avoid this  ALWAYS include a LIMIT clause at the end of your query.
+**Writing your first query**: To get started, let's run a basic SQL query to list all the customers.
+Since you are working with a large dataset, your queries will return 1000s of rows which might slow down on your machine - to avoid this  ALWAYS include a LIMIT clause at the end of your query.
 The LIMIT clause indicates the upper limit of rows you want your query to return.
 Your first query statement should be the following:

 ```sql
 SELECT * FROM customer LIMIT 10;